 Denim Fabric, also known as heavy twill, and jean fabric has a long history.
-It was once considered to be only for work clothes due to it's tough nature.
+It was once considered to be a fabric used for work clothing, due the tough nature of the fibers.

 Jean fabric however, has been a prominent fashion fabric for many decades now.